 The work on the rudder, following last year’s misadventure, turned out to be minor.
 The big ticket item was the engine.
 This engine has served us faithfully for 24 years with only one major overhaul and that was 14 years ago.
 It was high time for a second overhaul.
 Unfortunately the major expense for this was not the overhaul but the labor for the removal and re-installation of the engine in the boat.
 This in addition to the labor of disassembling the engine, replacing worn parts, cylinders, and rings and then re-assembling made the total cost more than the cost of brand new engine.
 So, I reluctantly decided to replace the engine rather then overhaul it.
-The new engine is also a Yanmar, model 3YM30.
+The new engine was also a Yanmar, model 3YM30.
+The big improvement was that it is not cooled by raw sea water but via a heat exchanger.
 It is a 30 hp, 3 more than the old engine.
 Since I was going to all this expense, I also decided to replace the old fashioned stuffing box with a dripless seal.
 Other improvements were the replacement of the incandescent bulbs with LEDs which have a much longer life expectancy and consume a fraction of the power.
-Also 2 of the 3 main cabin, fluorescent light fixtures had to be replaced but Agmar Marine could not find the exact replacements so, they replaced all 3 of them.
+Also 2 of the 3 main cabin, fluorescent light fixtures had to be replaced but Agmar Marine (now Moor & Dock) could not find the exact replacements so, they replaced all 3 of them.
 They also did a complete service on the windlass.
 This work was done in addition to the usual yearly maintenance of varnishing the exposed outside woodwork, polishing the stainless railing, the hull, and applying a new undercoat.
 This was a lot of work for my friends in Agmar.

 Tuesday May 13, 2008

 I arrived in Partheni, Leros with the morning flight from Athens having flown from Washington, D.C. the day before.
-Thetis looks gorgeous: clean, shiny, with a fresh undercoat, woodwork newly varnished, metal sparkling.
+Thetis looked gorgeous: clean, shiny, with a fresh undercoat, woodwork newly varnished, metal sparkling.
 The new engine although slightly more powerful than the old one is actually a little smaller.
-The engine compartment is perfectly clean and all the cables are neatly arranged.
-Just a few odds and ends to be completed and Thetis is ready to go.
-But, inside the cabins complete chaos is reining.
-Due to the work many things have been moved about and are now re-located or hidden.
+The engine compartment was perfectly clean and all the cables were neatly arranged.
+Just a few odds and ends to be completed and Thetis would be ready to go.
+But, inside the cabins complete chaos was reining.
+Due to the work many things had been moved about and were now re-located or hidden.
 This was something of a challenge.

 I took me some time to establish some order in the cabins so that the inside of the boat could be livable.
 I put back the clean covers over the cabin cushions.
-The new water-heater has shrank the available space under the right cabin’s bed and now it is even harder to stow my clothes.
+The new water-heater had shrank the available space under the right cabin’s bed and now it was even harder to stow my clothes.

 I rented a scooter for 8 €/day from my friend Yiannis.
 My cruising friends Moo and Anastasis Raftopoulos from the M/S Vassiliki were here.
 We met briefly and agreed to get together tomorrow evening.